introlab/rtabmap_ros/docker/README.md

     $ docker build --tag ros:rtabmap .
     ```

-* The following example show to launch a camera on host computer and run our pre-built rtabmap container.
+* The following example show how to launch a camera on host computer and run our pre-built rtabmap container.
 All examples from [RGB-D tutorial](http://wiki.ros.org/rtabmap_ros/Tutorials/HandHeldMapping) and [stereo tutorial](http://wiki.ros.org/rtabmap_ros/Tutorials/StereoHandHeldMapping) should work using rtabmap from the container instead.
 Launch camera on host computer (set ROS_IP as the IP used for docker):
     ```bash
     $ export ROS_IP=172.17.0.1 && roslaunch openni2_launch openni2.launch depth_registration:=true
     # In another terminal, launch rtabmapviz or RVIZ.
 We do visualization